 The East West correspondence course unites a solid study of herbs from all over the planet with scientific research, medicine-making and diagnostic systems that will increase the efficacy and healing results of practitioners at any level.

 Guided by the Tierras' combined six decades of worldwide clinical experience, and staffed by a talented faculty of professional herbalists, the East West correspondence course offers its students distance and on-site education from the very best experts in the field.

-Last but not least, if you complete the East West Professional Herbalist Course, three seminars, western sciences and mentorship hours you become an East West Certified Herbalist.
+Last but not least, if you complete the East West Professional Herbalist Course, three seminars, western sciences and mentorship hours you become an East West Clinical Herbalist.
 This is the highest level an herbalist in the United States may obtain.
 East West certification opens the way for acceptance as a professional member of the prestigious American Herbalists Guild (AHG).

 The East West Herb Courses are founded in integrity and written and taught by practicing herbalists and clinicians.
 Our graduates are among the leading professionals in the herbal field.
 We do not teach doctrines, nor do we offer non-substantiated degrees and titles, but we do effectively train home and community herbalists along with graduate professional herbalists and clinical practitioners who can become members of the national herbal organization, the American Herbalists Guild (AHG).

 We then present a materia medica of over 500 plants along with advanced assessment skills.